desheffer/dotfiles/README.md

 ### Additional Notes

+1) git submodule init

+2) git submodule update

-1) run vim
+3) run vim

-2) :BundleInstall (hopefully this works, running into difficulty when I try on my other machine)
+4) :BundleInstall (hopefully this works, running into difficulty when I try on my other machine)

 ### TODO